 Official Final Transcripts

-In order to enroll, you must send an official final transcript, documenting undergraduate degree completion and date received, directly to LSAC for processing.
+In order to enroll, you must send an official final transcript reflecting the conferral of a bachelor’s degree or equivalent.
 If you are still finishing classes to complete your undergraduate degree and will not receive your final transcript until after you enroll, you must send an official final transcript to LSAC as soon as it is available.
 Your final official transcript must be on file with California Western by the following deadlines: October 15th for fall enrollees; and within 4 weeks of the date classes begin for spring enrollees.
 If your official final transcript is not on file with California Western by your applicable deadline, you will be administratively withdrawn from all classes.

 International JD Applicants